 It is recommended to clean the hotend periodically and, especially, every time you switch materials.
 Ideally, use a piece of nylon filament to perform this operation.

-In the following manual you will find a detailed step by step guide on how to lubricate and clean the hotend of your printer.
+In the following manual you will find a detailed step by step guide on how to clean the hotend of your printer.

 Shims are elements that mechanically correct the Z offset when printing in Mirror or Duplication mode.
 These printing modes are available for the Sigma R19.
 For those Sigma users who have previous versions must update their firmware to 2.0.0 or higher and get the shims to have them available and functional.